d3lta-git/d3lta/DEPLOYMENT_GUIDE.md

 3. Check for analyzer issues: `flutter analyze`
 4. Commit and push to main branch
 5. GitHub Actions will automatically deploy the updated app
+6. Alternatively, run the PowerShell deployment script for immediate deployment

 ## Cost Considerations